 Meek and mild mannered bookkeeper Henry Limpet has few passions in life.
 It's mid-1941 and he would love to join the Navy but has been rated 4F.
 His friend George Stickle is in the Navy and lays it on pretty thick.
 If Henry could have one thing it would be to become a fish.
 While on a visit to Coney Island, Henry falls into the water and miraculously gets his wish.
-Now a fish, he makes friends, Ladyfish and Crabby the hermit crab and loves his new life.
+Now a fish, he makes friends, Ladyfish and Crusty the hermit crab and loves his new life.
 He also uses his abilities to help the US Navy locate and sink Nazi U-Boats, forcing the Germans to create a new weapon to deal with the Allies secret weapon.
 When years later the Navy finds intelligent activity among dolphins, they may also know who is teaching them.

 See more »

 The ship launch shown at the start of the movie is stock footage of the SS Fred Morris going down the slipway on 2 November 1940 (in New Jersey, not Brooklyn); the ship was later acquired by the US Navy to become USS Otus and received one battle star for service in World War II.
 See more

 When George does not want to go to the lecture he says that he has a weak heart, and then he puts his hand over the right side of his chest.
 See more

 What if I told you I used to be a human being?

 I don't care how terrible your past was, Limpet.

 "Piscatoral Special Effects" in the closing credits See more